thachmpham/thachmpham.github.io/md/about.md

 ---

 # Greetings
 *Hello and a warm welcome.
-I'm so thankful for you taking time to visit.*
+Thank you for taking time to visit.*

 I'm **Thach**, a software developer at **Endava**.
-At work, I have opportunity to join telecom projects.

-In this blog, I would like to share with you some labs to explore and practice virtualization, computer networking and distributed systems.
+In this blog, I would like to share with you some labs to explore computer networking and distributed systems.

 *Thanks again and wishing you a great day ahead.*